justintjoa-portfolio/ESFA-Verilog-FPGA-Implementation/README.md

 willWrite = 0;

-#28; // Critical - allow a cycle with willWrite = 0 for combinator outputs to settle
+#28; // Critical - allow a cycle with willWrite = 0 for combinator outputs to settle, or unexpected inputs may be written

 willWrite = 1;

-#28; // Blow up our old array
+#28; // Remove our old array, and changes code/high/low of other cells accordingly to take into account the cell's change.

 willWrite = 0;